cgomesu/website/_posts/2021-07-18-diy-tasmota-bme280.md

 # Introduction
 This is the first article of a **Do It Yourself** (DIY) series in which I describe simple electronic projects that make use of an [ESP8266](https://www.espressif.com/en/products/socs/esp8266)/[ESP32](https://www.espressif.com/en/products/socs/esp32) board running the [Tasmota](https://github.com/arendst/Tasmota) firmware to integrate various modules into a home automation system, such as [Home Assistant](https://www.home-assistant.io/).
 In this first iteration of the series, I described how to wire and configure a [**BME280**](https://www.bosch-sensortec.com/products/environmental-sensors/humidity-sensors-bme280/) to the tiny [**ESP-01**](http://www.ai-thinker.com/pro_view-60.html) (or its successor, the [ESP-01S](http://www.ai-thinker.com/pro_view-88.html)) to create a cheap, low-power, and low-profile ambient sensor that provides **temperature**, **humidity**, and **relative pressure** measurements to a Home Assistant instance.

-- Here is a preview of the ambient sensor standalone and attached to a different devices:
+- Here is a preview of the ambient sensor alone and attached to different devices:

 [![ESP-BME280 sensor 01](/assets/posts/2021-07-18-diy-tasmota-bme280/esp-bme280-sensor-01.jpg){:.PostImage .PostImage--large}](/assets/posts/2021-07-18-diy-tasmota-bme280/esp-bme280-sensor-01.jpg)